PaimaStudios/paima-game-templates/open-world/README.md

-# Chess Game Node Template
+# OpenWorld Game Node Template

 Following is a basic overview of useful commands and project structure.
 Each module has it's own README file with more detailed information.